 - Special Threat: People who live near “high value” targets: large cities, military or industrial installations, nuclear weapon silos, bases or manufacturing centers.

-Humanity has been living under the shadow of the nuclear bomb for some decades now, and even though the military threat of a nuclear strike is probably the lowest it has been since their inception, we are far from out of the woods.
+Humanity has been living under the shadow of nuclear detonation threats for some decades now, and even though the military threat of a nuclear strike is probably the lowest it has been since their inception, we are far from out of the woods.

 Despite disarmament treaties and stockpile reduction initiatives there are still thousands of nuclear warheads out in the world, and the prospect of a strike by a rogue military regime or even terrorists actors is not out of the question.